-Where does this lead to?
-Level 3 Textiles - TET 301 Teacher in charge:
+Level 3 Textiles - TET 301 Ms Reddy

-Ms Reddy

 PRIMARY SERVICE SOCIAL & MANUFACTURING CONSTRUCTION CREATIVE INDUSTRIES INDUSTRIES COMMUNITY & & INDUSTRIES PI SI SERVICES TECHNOLOGY INFRASTRUCTURE С S & C M & T C & I

 TEXTILES

 NCEA LEVEL 3 TET 301 -------------- ---------

 Year 13 Textiles follows the Technology curriculum.
 Topics covered will be decided on in consultation between the students and the Textiles teacher.
 They can include; implementing complex procedures using textile materials to make a jacket with an applied design; and developing a prototype that meets the brief in the broadest sense.